 A wide range of actions must be taken by agricultural production to address the issues brought about by global climate change.
 There are three types of methods for these measures: short-, mid-, and long-term [30, 31, 32, 33].
-Adopting climate-smart agricultural technology, water-efficient irrigation systems, and climate-resilient crop types are all part of this.
-Additionally, improving soil conservation and improvement techniques and encouraging carbon-neutral agricultural methods are also important.
-In order to further improve agriculture's sustainability and adaptability, new agricultural technologies including hydroponics, soilless growing, vertical farming, and semi-enclosed greenhouses are required.
+Adopting climate-smart agricultural technology, water-efficient irrigation systems and climate-resilient crop types are all part of this.
+Additionally, improving soil conservation and improvement techniques and encouraging carbon-neutral agricultural methods are also important. to further improve agriculture's sustainability and adaptability, new agricultural technologies including hydroponics, soilless growing, vertical farming, and semi-enclosed greenhouses are required.
 The productivity and efficiency of resource use can be greatly increased by these cutting-edge technologies [34].
 Furthermore, practical approaches to recycling and reusing water are essential for addressing water scarcity, and environmentally friendly fertilizer production methods can lessen pollution.
 In conclusion, comprehensive sustainable agricultural growth can be achieved by integrating resource recycling, waste treatment, and agricultural production to create a sustainable closed-loop system [35, 36].
 Additionally, enhancing international cooperation and creating adaptive management strategies are crucial.
 Better resilience to the problems presented by climate change will be made possible by these activities, which will enhance agricultural production's stability, sustainability, and adaptability [37, 38, 39].

 Technologies for Intelligent Agriculture Management and Water-Saving Irrigation Systems

 In reaction to climate change, water-efficient irrigation systems and intelligent farm management technology can increase agricultural flexibility and production.
 By improving crop growth and irrigation management, advanced agricultural technologies including precision agriculture, remote sensing, and unmanned aerial vehicle monitoring can boost crop output and quality.
-Based on deep neural networks and satellite observations, deep drainage estimating model for irrigated farmland [40, 41] can help promote water-saving agricultural practices and evaluate the efficacy of different water-saving irrigation technologies.
+Based on deep neural networks and satellite observations, a deep drainage estimating model for irrigated farmland [40, 41] can help promote water-saving agricultural practices and evaluate the efficacy of different water-saving irrigation technologies.
 Water-saving irrigation methods, like drip irrigation and micro-sprinkler irrigation, assist conserve water while ensuring crop development in hot and dry climates.
 A study by [42, 43, 74] used a plastic film drip irrigation system, a water-saving irrigation technology that addresses the unequal distribution and shortage of water resources by optimizing irrigation management and increasing irrigation water usage efficiency.

 Crop Varieties that Resist Weather